The Gambling Law Review: Ireland

-The Gaming and Lotteries Acts apply to all forms of gaming, but have not been updated since the introduction of remote gaming (although note the changes that the 2019 Amendment Bill will introduce when it commences).
-See Section VIII, below, for details of the reform that is anticipated in this area.
+The Gaming and Lotteries Acts apply to all forms of gaming.
+See Section III for details of the reform that recently took place in this respect.

 iv Land-based gambling

 Casinos are illegal in Ireland if they promote or provide facilities for any kind of gaming that is deemed 'unlawful gaming' for the purposes of the Gaming and Lotteries Acts.
-This includes gaming in which, by reason of the nature of the game, the chances of all the players, including the banker, are not equal, or gaming in which any portion of the stakes is retained by the promoter or is retained by the banker other than as winnings on the result of the play.
 Private arrangements are excluded from the scope of the Gaming and Lotteries Acts.
 This has given rise to the operation of private members' clubs as casinos and card clubs, which it may be argued fall outside the prohibitions on gaming contained in the Gaming and Lotteries Acts.
 Aside from the requirement to become a member, a process that is not standardised, the opening hours, age restrictions and general operation of such clubs are not regulated.

-The Totalisator Act 1929 provides for the establishment and regulation of the Totalisator15 by the Irish Revenue Commissioners.
+The Totalisator Act 1929 provides for the establishment and regulation of the Totalisator14 by the Irish Revenue Commissioners.
 The Irish Horse Racing Industry Act 1994 provided that the Irish Horse Racing Authority could apply for and hold a totalisator licence.
 This was later transferred to Horse Racing Ireland by the Horse and Greyhound Racing Act 2001 and the licence is currently held by Tote Ireland.
-As stated in Section I, Tote Ireland's current licence is due to expire in 2021.
 Bord na gCon is licensed to operate a totalisator at greyhound tracks.

 v Remote gambling

-As stated in Section I.v, online gaming products such as casino, slots and bingo are governed by the Gaming and Lotteries Acts, although that legislative regime has not been updated to take account of online internet gaming.
-The focus of the Gaming and Lotteries Acts is on gaming carried out in amusement halls, arcades, funfairs, carnivals, travelling circuses and slot machines, and therefore it is unclear how it is to be applied to the type of games offered online.
-It is common, however, for operators who are licensed in other jurisdictions to offer online products to Irish customers.
+As stated in Section IV, online gaming products such as casino, slots and bingo are governed by the Gaming and Lotteries Acts, although that legislative regime has not been updated to take account of online internet gaming.
+It is common for operators who are licensed in other jurisdictions to offer online products to Irish customers.
 It is important in such circumstances that the contract between the operator and the Irish customer is not governed by Irish law.
-Operators should also be aware that the Gaming and Lotteries Acts prohibit the promotion, advertising and the provision of unlawful gaming products so it is important that operators are familiar with these provisions.

 vi Ancillary matters

 Suppliers of key equipment (e.g., manufacturers of gambling equipment or software suppliers) are not currently required to obtain licences in order to supply to operators.
-This may be set to change when the Scheme is enacted (see Section VIII).
+This may be set to change when the 2021 Scheme is enacted (see Section VII).

 vii Financial payment mechanisms

 There are no specific restrictions on payment mechanisms for gambling in Ireland.
-Again, this may be set to change when the Scheme is enacted (see Section VIII).
+Again, this may be set to change when the 2021 Scheme is enacted (see Section VII).